 In the Coastal Bend region boat parades are used as part of the Toys for Tots campaign.
 The lighted boats in the parades are accompanied by “pick-up” boats with Marines on board that stop along the route at boat docks and collect toys.
 Our area ranks as one of the top areas in the country in the amount of toys collected every year.
 It is important to note that there are more than 50 drop-off locations for unwrapped toys located throughout the Coastal Bend.
 For more information on how and where to make a donation, please visit www.toysfortots.org.

 Texas Department of Family and Protective Services (DFPS)

 Many of our state’s most vulnerable citizens are currently under the care of the Texas Department of Family and Protective Services (DFPS).
 The agency has a broad charge which in part includes protecting children as well as adults who are elderly or have disabilities that are living at home or in state facilities.
-There are approximately 249 offices across the state with roughly 6,800 DFPS employees assistingTexascitizens in need.
+There are 249 offices across the state through which 6,800 DFPS employees assist Texas citizens in need.

 It is important to remember that many of the citizens being served by DFPS are children in foster care.
 These are children in need of a loving home, but many are also in need of something much simpler this Christmas and holiday season — the joy that comes with the receipt of a thoughtful gift.

 DFPS has partners across the state called Rainbow Rooms, who accept donations on behalf of the children and families with whom they service.
 These donations can be items such as toys and even basic essentials.
 It is important to remember that toy donations should be new and unwrapped.
 If you are unable to find a Rainbow Room near you these items can also be taken to the DFPS local offices.
 There are several offices located in the counties that make up House District 32.
 You can find out more about how you can help as well as locate the nearest DFPS office by visiting the agency’s website at www.dfps.state.ts.us.